Deportivo Iztacalco: History

 Most of the players come from Club San Andres, team which won a spot to play in the Tercera División after winning an amateur championship supported by the Federacíón Méxicana de Futbol (Méxican Football Federation Association) and organized by Ángel Morales, owner of several Tercera División franchises.

-The Deportivo Iztacalco acquired the nickname "Los Valedores" starting from Round 3 in the 2007 Apertura tournament, when TV Azteca dedicated a space for the first time in its evening program Los Protagonistas, presenting it as the worst professional football team in Federación Méxicano de Fútbol Asociación and whose direction was under TV Azteca's reporter Barak Fever.
+Deportivo Iztacalco acquired the nickname "Los Valedores" during the 2007 Apertura tournament, when TV Azteca dedicated a space for the first time in its evening program Los Protagonistas, presenting it as the worst team in the Tercera División and whose direction was under TV Azteca's reporter Barak Fever.

 Although their training camps are located in Iztacalco, Mexico City, Los Valedores de Iztacalco dispute their local matches at Estadio San Bernardino, known as "El Muro de los Sueños" ("The Wall of Dreams"), located in the town of San Bernardino, in the municipality of Texcoco, Mexico State.

 Thanks to their constant appearances on TV Azteca, the team has generated a large national television following with the distinction of being the most known team from Tercera División.